jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 | title | Specify a title for your post (actually not a predefined variable but hightly recommended to use) |

 ### Built Site
 The `_site` directory contains the built website how it is served to the end user.
-Your should not do any modification here since this will be overwritten after the next build.
+You should not do any modification here since this will be overwritten after the next build.
 If your webserver does not understand Jekyll you will have to upload the contents of this directory to make your site visible in a browser.
 However, I will show you a much better option in my upcoming blog post on how to host your Jekyll site most effectively.